 The Ultimate Mom Blogger is a series of interviews with moms who stepped out of their comfort zones and into the blogging sphere turning their blogging hobby into their full-time paid job.

 These moms are successfully raising their kids while growing their business from home.
 They are manage of their homes, educators of their children and tenacious mompreneurs, seeking to reach and touch lives through their blogs.
 Talk about Proverbs 31 women!
 They have a vision, a mission, and big goals to accomplish.

-For the next 18 days, join me daily with your cup of coffee, sit in a comfy spot and get to know these ultimate mom bloggers that have been an inspiration to me.
+SO join me with your cup of coffee, sit in a comfy spot and get to know these ultimate mom bloggers that have been an inspiration to me.
 And most importantly, write down your takeaways and put them in practice!

 Meet Mom Blogger Lisa Marie, The Canadian Homeschooler.

 Hi!
 My name is Lisa Marie – I’m a homeschooling mom of 5 kids ranging from 18 months to 12 years.
 I blog at The Canadian Homeschooler.
 You can find my About page here.
 (Although it’s more about my blog than about me).

 My mission is to connect homeschoolers in Canada with each other and with Canadian companies & resources that will help them on their learning journey.